apache/servicecomb-service-center/README.md

 ### Running Service Center

-First, you need to run a etcd(version: 3.x) as a database service£¬and then modify the etcd IP and port in the Service Center configuration file (./conf/app.conf : manager_cluster).
+First, you need to run a etcd(version: 3.x) as a database serviceÂ£Â¬and then modify the etcd IP and port in the Service Center configuration file (./conf/app.conf : manager_cluster).

 ```sh
 ./bin/start.sh